HathorNetwork/rfcs/projects/reliable-integration/0001-high-level-design.md

 ### NEW_VERTEX_ACCEPTED

 It will be triggered when the transaction is synced, and the consensus algorithm immediately identifies it as an accepted TX that can be placed in the mempool. `TxData` is going to be sent.
 We will reuse the `NETWORK_NEW_TX_ACCEPTED` Hathor Event that is already triggered.
+This event will NOT be emitted for partially validated transactions.

 ### REORG_STARTED